A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Numerical test

-\paragraph{\textbf{FPU system with a fourth-order Hamiltonian}} We consider $ p = 2 $, i.e., the potential $ U(y) $ is a quartic homogeneous polynomial function.
 We employ identical initial boundary condition and computational parameters to the $p=1$ case, with the exception of setting $\epsilon = 100$.
 Figure \ref{fig:FPU p=2 energy error} illustrates that the EAVF method preserves the discrete energy exactly and the energy errors of all linearly implicit methods remain bounded and oscillated.
 Figure \ref{fig:FPU p=2 est} verifies the formula of the energy deviation by EKahan method shown in Corollary \ref{corollary-EKahan-energy-high-order}.

 In Figure \ref{fig:FPU p=2 order and efficiency}, we consider the global error and the computational cost using different time step sizes.
 Figure \ref{fig:FPU p=2 order} demonstrates that EKahan method is second-order, and Figure \ref{fig:FPU p=2 efficiency} reveals its superior computational efficiency compared to all the other methods.